top of page

 One-track mind

-Conversely, the father is out with a spear trying to fight off a saber-toothed tiger.
-While he's aiming his spear, it wouldn't be good for him to also be thinking about the laundry or the upcoming sale at Glug's Groceries.
+Conversely, the father is out with a spear, trying to fight off a saber-toothed tiger.
+While he's aiming his spear, it wouldn't be good for him also to be thinking about the laundry or the upcoming sale at Glug's Groceries.

 We're not the same

-Follow this council and you won’t often hear the words, “You don’t know how I feel.”
+Follow this council, and you won’t often hear the words, “You don’t know how I feel.”
 Wouldn’t that be nice?
 And, if you're really lucky, you'll get better treats after dinner.